kylaro/firefly-led-controller/README.md

   * Header pins offset

 Possibile Improvements to make:
+  * Have power pads for screw down crimped ring terminals?
   * Have a hole on the board to weave the LED wire through to add mechanical stability to solder connections
   * Support for 12V on board?
 (5v regulator, 5v dataline, but 12v power)
   * Support for automatically detecting strip length based on current drawn by strip (either "off" current or turning 1 on at a time, need ammeter)